Signs and Symptoms

 CoppaFeel UK

-If you’re on a contraceptive pill or the mirina coil please check once a month on the same date (or close to) due to the above.
-The time of the month doesn’t matter just as long as you do it on the same date each time.
+Note: If you’re on a contraceptive pill or the mirena coil please check once a month on the same date (or close to) due to the above.

 Sources: Cancer Research UK and Coppafeel UK